 Segment 4 – Out of Sight, Not Out of Mind

-It seems that Vought has come up with a professionally tailored, PR friendly explanation for the disappearance of Blindspot, the blind Supe who Homelander straight up annihilated back in the season 2 premiere when Ashley suggested him as a candidate for the newest member of The Seven.
-I guess “missing in action” sounds a lot better than “brutally slaughtered on a whim by a man who’s supposed to protect our country.”
+It seems that Vought has come up with a professionally tailored, PR friendly explanation for the disappearance of Blindspot, the blind Supe whose super-hearing ears Homelander straight up annihilated back in the season 2 premiere when Ashley suggested him as a candidate for the newest member of The Seven.
+While there was no official confirmation he’s dead, somehow I find it hard to believe the poor guy survived with all that blood leaking out of his head.
+I guess “missing in action” sounds a lot better than “likely brutally slaughtered on a whim by a man who’s supposed to protect our country.”
 Of course, VNN sends their thoughts and prayers for Blindspot… wherever he is.

 Commercial – OurSheet

 In this nifty little commercial, the product being peddled is… sheets?
 The domestic-made product’s inventor, Mickey Londale, talks all about how his vision to bring American comfort into patriots’ homes was realized, all while offering some thinly-veiled commentary concerning Vought’s agenda with the problem (self-created problem, may I add) overseas, with lines like “We need to stop letting our country getting invaded by rough and uncomfortable foreign-made bedsheets” and “Make Sleep Great Again”.
 Don’t forget the sheet’s newest shade of white — milk.
 I bet Homelander would love that one, eh?
 Oh Vought, popping out propaganda ’till they die.